-Starting off with one of the biggest and most well renowned names in the firearms industry, Magpul offers a huge selection of high quality magazines.
-The Magpul PMAG is the standard to which many of us compare magazines to, and for good reason.
-Made of impact resistant polymer, you won’t be breaking them (unless you try to), and they also feature a self lubricating follower taking maintenance to a very minimal level.
+Starting off with one of the biggest and most well-renowned names in the firearms industry, Magpul offers a huge selection of high-quality magazines that are often regarded as some of the best AR-15 magazines.
+The Magpul PMAG is the standard to which many of us compare magazines to and for good reason.
+Made of an impact-resistant polymer, you won’t be breaking them (unless you try to), and they also feature a self-lubricating follower taking maintenance to a very minimal level.

 They just work.
 I can count on one hand the number of times I’ve had a PMAG act up on me, and I treat my magazines like crap.
-I throw them in dirt, mud, sand, even a mysteriously placed puddle of ketchup and mustard once, and I definitely don’t clean them.
-I’ve even ran over a couple PMAGs (on purpose) and they ran just fine.
+I throw them in the dirt, mud, sand, and even a mysteriously placed puddle of ketchup and mustard once, and I definitely don’t clean them.
+I’ve even run over a couple PMAGs (on purpose) and they ran just fine.

 The PMAG is also pretty ergonomic, the texture and designs both feel good in the hand.
 It’s easy to grip during insertion and extraction so if you’re sweaty or wet you won’t have a problem seating the mag.
 Magpul also offers windowed versions of both the PMAG M2 and M3, making it extremely easy to see how much ammunition you have left.
 Although I do wish the windows were a tiny bit bigger, they get the job done just fine.

 They consistently act up on me (make no mistake, they’re still fantastic magazines though).
-I’m not sure exactly why, unlike my PMAGs I actually take good care of my Hexmags, but they give me one singular magazine related jam every single time I go to the range.
+I’m not sure exactly why, unlike my PMAGs, I take good care of my Hexmags, but they give me one singular magazine-related jam every time I go to the range.
 It’s like clockwork, one of my Hexmags will jam up literally only one time per range session and, after that, they run flawlessly.
 It has happened every range day since I’ve had them, and I’ve actually grown to find it quite endearing.
-Maybe it’s Stockholm syndrome, but even after all the (very minor) trouble they give me, I will forever be a part of team Hexmag.
+Maybe it’s Stockholm syndrome, but even after all the (very minor) trouble they give me, I will forever be a part of Team Hexmag.

 One of the flagship features of the Hexmag is called HexID, the ability to swap the color of the hexagon on the bottom of the magazine and the follower, letting you organize and quickly identify which loads are in which magazines.
 Want a mag to be specifically for green tip?
 Change the HexID to green.
-Standard 55 grain training ammunition?
-Keep the HexID the stock orange color it comes with.
-Have a heavier 62 grain load?
+Standard 55-grain training ammunition?
+Keep the HexID in the stock orange color it comes with.
+Have a heavier 62-grain load?
 Swap the HexID to red.
 Hexmag offers 7 colors, in addition to the stock orange, for you to play around with.

 They are also surprisingly lightweight; the Duramag Speed, made of aluminum, comes in at 4oz unloaded, while a PMAG comes in at around 4.9oz unloaded.
-Noise may be a factor to take into consideration if that is important to you though, I imagine a metal magazine is at least slightly more noisy compared to a polymer one with all of the metal to metal contact.
+Noise may be a factor to take into consideration if that is important to you though, I imagine a metal magazine is at least slightly noisier compared to a polymer one with all of the metal-to-metal contact.